What is an ORCA Grant?

 Find the right mentor: Look for a mentor now.
 Talk to professors about their research and seek those who share your academic interests.
 Don't try to find a mentor at the last minute.

 Write a strong proposal: Start your proposal early.
-Write and edit several drafts and have your mentor review it.
+Write and edit several drafts and have your mentor and others review it.
 Don't throw your proposal together the night before it is due.

 How do they choose recipients?